 4 x Best National Parks to See Elephants in Sri Lanka

-In Sri Lanka, there are many national parks where you can see wild elephants.
+Sri Lanka has many national parks where you can spot wild elephants.
 Even better, with some, you don’t even have to enter the park itself.
-For example, near Yala, the elephants pass along the main road in the early morning or late afternoon.
+Near Yala, for example, we saw elephants pass along the main road early in the morning and late in the afternoon!

 1. Kaudulla National Park

-Kaudulla is the unknown little brother of Minneriya National Park, and one of our absolute must-sees!
-This beautiful national park hosts over 250 wild elephants, and the chance of seeing more than five elephants is really high.
+Kaudulla is Minneriya National Park’s unknown little brother, and perhaps our absolute favorite!
+This beautiful national park hosts over 250 wild elephants, so the chance of seeing more than five together is really high.

 2. Yala National Park

-Yala is the most famous park in Sri Lanka, and that’s not without reason!
-The area covers a big part of the South-East coast, which means a greater chance to spot elephants in the wild!
+Yala is Sri Lanka’s most famous park, and we completely understand why!
+The area covers a large part of the South-East coast, which means there’s a greater chance of spotting elephants in the wild.

 3. Minneriya National Park